claudiofsr/find-identical-files/README.md

   -i, --input_dir <INPUT_DIR>
           Set the input directory where to search for identical files [default: current directory] -n, --min_number <MIN_NUMBER>
-          Minimum 'number of identical files' to be reported -N, --max_number <MAX_NUMBER>
+          Minimum 'number of identical files' to be reported [default: 2] -N, --max_number <MAX_NUMBER>
           Maximum 'number of identical files' to be reported -o, --omit_hidden